ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ```

 The consumption view is defined as a `projection on Z_I_Product`.
 The projection specifies, which parts of the interface view
 `Z_I_Product` should be available in the consumption view.
-In this example all elements of the interface view are
+In this example, all elements of the interface view are
 added to the consumption view.

 Similarly, the consumption view `Z_C_Rating_ReadOnly` can be created.
 The listing below shows the resulting consumption view.